GitTools/GitVersion/docs/reference/continuous-delivery.md

 # Continuous Delivery
-Continuous delivery is the practice of having a deployment pipeline.
+Continuous Delivery is the practice of having a deployment pipeline and is the default mode in GitVersion.
 Each stage of the pipeline gets the code going through the pipeline closer to production.

 The topic itself is rather large, here we will just focus on the building and creation of *releasable* artifacts.
 This is only a part of continuous delivery as a whole, with the hard part being the ability to measure the impacts of what you have deployed into production.

 In essence continuous delivery means: